ud84/wui/doc/en/docs/base/theme.md

         virtual ~i_theme() {}
     };

-This interface accepts a control to receive visual parameters of its display.
+Each control accepts this interface in order to receive the visual parameters of its display

 ### get_name
 #### Return value